o5r/node-td-rcm/README.md

 We implemented only what we need:

 R3, R4 are not implemented
-Only 4 block are implented on R2
+Only 5 blocks are implemented on R2

 Don't hesitate to pull-request new block ;)